jsoref/hashicorp-packer/.github/CONTRIBUTING.md

 If/when you have go installed you can already `go get` packer and `make` in order to compile and test Packer.
-These instructions target POSIX-like environments (Mac OS X, Linux, Cygwin, etc.) so you may need to adjust them for Windows or other shells.
+These instructions target POSIX-like environments (macOS, Linux, Cygwin, etc.) so you may need to adjust them for Windows or other shells.
 The instructions below are for go 1.7. or later.